masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 Hash table is a data structure that stores key value pairs.

-The basic idea behind a hash table is to convert a key into a unique numerical value using hash function that represents the index in an array or a bucket[^1] where the value associated with the key will be stored.
+The basic idea behind a hash table is to use a hash function to transform a key into a distinct numerical value.
+This value serves as an index in a bucket[^1], where the corresponding value associated with the key is stored.

 ## What do you have to care when you create the Hash Table?